 A user experience designer–UX designer–is a tech role responsible for creating a user-friendly experience for the end-user of a product or service.
 They work with teams to understand the needs and wants of the customer and then design solutions that meet those needs.
 In many cases, UX designers also play an important role in the development process, working with engineers to create prototypes and to test designs.

 The field of UX design is a growing job role with an estimated over 10,000 UX designers in the workforce, per Zippia.
 We’ll provide an overview of what a UX designer job description looks like, the skills required for the job, the average salary range, and more.
 Let get into it.

 What Might Be In A UX designer Job Description

-As a UX designer, your job would be to design user interfaces for digital products and websites.
+As a UX designer, your job would be to design the overall user experience for digital products and websites.
 This might include working on the overall layout, flow, and interactivity of the product.
-You would also be responsible for conducting user research, testing prototypes with users, and adjusting on your designs based on feedback.
+You would also be responsible for conducting user research, testing prototypes with users, and adjusting your designs based on feedback.